 Pay your bills on time.
 Your history of on-time bill payments accounts for 35% of your credit score.
 “Paying every bill on time and in full will save you tons of money down the road by avoiding debt and the resulting interest,” says Ken Lin, CEO of Credit Karma.
-To make sure you don’t miss deadlines, sign up for automatic payments online or set up reminders to mail your checks several days before they’re due.
+To make sure you’re always on time with your payments, use auto pay options or set up email and text reminders.

 Limit your open accounts.
 “A high number of cards, with lots of closed accounts, can reflect badly,” says says ProPair CEO Ethan Ewing, a former Experian executive.
 Avoid the temptation to sign up for lots of store credit cards just to get special deals.
 The resulting hit to your score could undue any savings on your purchase.

 Older is better.
 You want to have several open accounts to demonstrate good borrowing habits, but it’s best to maintain the same credit cards for many years instead of frequently switching to new cards in response to card company promotions.
 “The formula favors accounts that have been open for several years,” says financial expert Randy Mitchelson, who produces the DailyDollar newsletter.
 “They’re considered ‘seasoned accounts,’ and they carry weight.”